robschmidtinfo/RobJS/README.md

   <p>Footer Component</p>
 `;
 ```
-8. Now you can plug these components into your first view that we name Home.js in this case.
+8. Now you can plug these components into your first view that we name Home.js in this case
 ```js
 // ./views/Home.js
 import { Footer } from "../components/Footer.js";